Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 Federal Pell Grants:

-prior bachelor’s degree) have a maximum award of $5,815 for the
+earned a prior bachelor’s degree) have a maximum award that changes each award

 Federal Supplemental Educational Opportunity Grants (FSEOG):

 Grants for undergraduate students (who have not earned a

 details on how much money eligible students can get from the FSEOG program.